deetonn/OpenClicker/README.md

 The fact that this [MALWARE](https://sourceforge.net/projects/orphamielautoclicker/) is so readily available (its the first result on Google to this day, 4 years later) is mind boggling.

+This application does absolutely no networking and will not download anything.

 That being said, this application achieves that, and soon, much more.
 ## Requirements
 * DirectX11